Hyperspectral photoluminescence and reflectance microscopy of 2D materials

 Spectroscopy in the visible and near-infrared spectral region can be performed with sub-micrometer resolution if the light is focused down to (or near) diffraction-limited spots.
-This is of particular importance for samples with locally varying properties, such as lateral heterojunctions \cite{Huang2014}, (gate-defined) nano-scale potentials for exciton confinement \cite{Palacios-Berraquero2017, Thureja2022} or heterostructures of different stacking orders \cite{Tebbe2023} as well as for material-specific inhomogeneities, such as strain, charge and screening-induced disorder \cite{Shin2016, Raja2019, Kolesnichenko2020} or localized defects \cite{He2015}.
+This is of particular importance for samples with locally varying properties, such as lateral heterojunctions \cite{Huang2014}, (gate-defined) nano-scale potentials for exciton confinement \cite{Palacios-Berraquero2017, Thureja2022}, or heterostructures of different materials or stacking orders \cite{Bru-Chevallier2006, Tebbe2023} as well as for material-specific inhomogeneities, such as strain, charge and screening-induced disorder \cite{Shin2016, Raja2019, Kolesnichenko2020} or localized defects \cite{He2015}.

-To visualize and characterize such features, hyperspectral images, i.e. datacubes which contain datapoints in two spatial and one spectral dimension, can be acquired across the entire sample.
-Most often, this is implemented as point-scanning techniques, in which light is focused to a tight spot and scanned across the sample, either by translating the sample with mechanical stages or by moving the focus using galvanic mirrors.
-While this technique is straight forward to implement, it can become very time consuming if sample areas are large and are to be scanned at high spatial resolution or if external parameters, such as gate voltages or magnetic fields are to be varied.
+To visualize and characterize such features, hyperspectral images, i.e. data cubes that contain data points in two spatial and one spectral dimensions, can be acquired across the entire sample.
+Most often, this is implemented as point-scanning techniques in which light is focused to a tight spot and scanned across the sample, either by translating the sample with mechanical stages or by moving the focus using galvanic mirrors.
+While this technique is straight forward to implement, it can become very time-consuming if sample areas are large and need to be scanned at high spatial resolution or if external parameter spaces, such as gate voltages or magnetic fields, are to be varied.